madprops/slide/README.md

 ---

-The `PROMPT` variables hold the general prompt sent to the AI.
+The `PROMPT` variable holds the general prompt sent to the AI.

 The history/beats are also included if they exist.